lsst-ts/ts_labview_tcp_json/doc/userManual.md

 ![sendEvent](./images/sendEvent.png)

+There is a polymorphic VI to help the user write the JSON string easily.
+It is called **convertToKeyValuePair.vi** and you can go [here](../src/README.md#utility) for more details about this function.

 ## Using the TcpServer to receive and send telemetry

-The following is a brief description of the main VIs you have to use to work with **telemetry** in the TCP server, and an example how to implement the server:
+The following is a brief description of the main VIs you have to use to work with **telemetry** in the TCP server, and an example how to implement the server, using the JSON packet.

 ## regTel&#46;vi

 The regTel VI is used to inform the TCP server which telemetry is registered and allowed to be used by LabVIEW component.
-Please define all of the registered telemetry in the `telReg` 2-D array of strings, using the following structure:
+Please define all of the registered telemetry in the `telReg` 2D array of strings, using the following structure:

 | Component Name |  Telemetry Name  |